cml87/SpringCore_111_forJenkins/README.md

     }
 }
 ```
-_Autowire with the `@Primary`_ annotation works by selecting the bean annotated as such
-whenever Spring needs to inject one of many assignment compatible beans in one
+**_Autowire with the @Primary_** annotation works by selecting the bean annotated as such, whenever Spring needs to inject one of many assignment compatible beans in one (interface) dependency.
-(interface) dependency.
 For example, if we want to always inject an `AdvancedSpellChecker`
-bean in the `SpellChecker` dependency of the `EmailClien` class, it would be enough to
-annotate class `AdvancedSpellChecker` with `@Primary` and leave the setter in `EmailClient`
-in its polymorphic form:
+bean in the `SpellChecker` dependency of the `EmailClien` class, it would be enough to annotate class `AdvancedSpellChecker` with `@Primary`, and leave the setter in `EmailClient` in its polymorphic (interface) form:

 ```java
     //...